DesenTao/baty.net-hugo/content/about.md

 Outside of helping create digital products at Fusionary, I have a few interests:

 - **Photography**.
 I call it “photography” but it’s more like “camera collecting.”
-Most of my photographs are shot on film, processed and printed in my darkroom.
+Many of my photographs are shot on film, processed and printed in my darkroom or scanned.
 - **Analog things**.
 Digital is where we are, but I still enjoy using things like film cameras, vinyl records, manual typewriters, notebooks and fancy pens and pencils.
 - **Now**.
 I keep a page updated with things I’m tinkering with at the moment at https://baty.net/now

 You can email me at [jack@baty.net](mailto:jack@baty.net).

+Or, if you have a ProtonMail account and prefer more secure communication: [jbaty@protonmail.com](mailto:jbaty@protonmail.com)

 **I don't have a plan**.